Seven members of Washington family dead in head-on Oregon crash

 Three other relatives in Boquet’s car also died in the crash, police said.
 They were identified as Olympia residents Kyla Marie Brown, 28, Arianna Marie Brown, 10 and Xavier King Johnson, 2.

+Johnson and his son, Jessie Tate, described the victims as giving and caring people who were full of potential.

+“Even when they were struggling they wanted to make sure other people didn’t struggle,” Tate said.

-Boquet’s brother told the Oregonian that his sister, his other relative and their children had been headed to Las Vegas for an end-of-summer trip.
+Boquet’s brother told the Oregonian that Brown, his sister and the children had been headed to Las Vegas for an end-of-summer trip.

-Note: An earlier version of this story mistakenly reported the accident occurred in eastern Washington.